Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Approach of

 where $\beta$ represents the hyperparameter.
 We first obtain a total reward set $\{\{r_{total}^{i,k}\}_{i=1}^m\}_{k=1}^z$, where $r_{total}^{i,k}$ denotes the total reward of the $k$-th CoT generated under the guidance of the $i$-th analytic.
 Based on this reward, we compute the corresponding advantage function $A_{i,k}$ using Eq.~\ref{advantages}, and subsequently incorporate it into the update rule in Eq.~\ref{grpo:fun} to optimize the model.

-\myparatights{Advantages Compared with Conventional GRPO} Compared with standard GRPO, which primarily relies on sparse task-level accuracy supervision, our guidance-aware \alg framework introduces several critical improvements. \textbf{First}, by incorporating the $r_{\text{analytic}}$ indicator, the model strengthens its analytic planning ability, leveraging self-generated plans to guide subsequent computation. \textbf{Second}, the outcome reward $r_{\text{outcome}}$ encourages the policy model to follow the analytic plan and enhance its reasoning capability under such structured guidance. \textbf{Third}, the format reward $r_{\text{format}}$ promotes stable and standardized reasoning patterns, optimizing outputs toward being both minimal response length and correct.
-Together, these enhancements enable \alg to achieve stronger high-level analytic planning and improved reasoning performance in complex tasks compared to standard GRPO.
+\myparatights{Advantages of \alg} Compared with standard GRPO, which primarily relies on sparse task-level accuracy supervision, our guidance-aware \alg framework introduces several critical improvements. \textbf{First}, powered by the analytic-plan reward~$r_{\text{analytic}}$, the model gains the ability to \emph{evaluate} its intermediate reasoning process, which RLVR cannot achieve with purely outcome-based signals.
+This mechanism drives the model to construct higher-level analytic plans and use them to guide more reliable CoT reasoning. \textbf{Second}, the outcome reward $r_{\text{outcome}}$ encourages the policy model to follow the analytic plan and enhance its reasoning capability under such structured guidance.
+Besides, following \citep{gandhi2025cognitive}, PTA-GRPO enhances LLM self-reflection in reinforcement learning by adjusting the prompt in Appendix \ref{sec: test cases.}, allowing the model to correct later steps even when the initial plan is flawed.

-\subsection{Theoretical performance analysis}
+\subsection{Theoretical Performance Analysis}

-In this section, we theoretically analyze the impact of optimizing $r_{\text{analytic}}$ on the performance of the policy model on the probability of errors.
+In this section, we theoretically analyze the impact of optimizing $r_{\text{analytic}}$ on the error probability of the policy model.
 Our theoretical findings are as follows.

 \begin{theorem} Let $q$ denote the input question, $t$ the analytic plan, $\hat{y}$ the answer predicted by the policy model, and $y$ the ground-truth answer.
 With error probability $p_{\text{error}}$, it holds that: {